-If you are coming for the first in Veliko Tarnovo, parking in the city can be overwhelming, so I would advise to use the parking that’s in the foot of the hill where the fortress is located.
+If you are coming to Veliko Tarnovo only for a day to visit the fortress, parking in the city can be overwhelming.
+It’s actually a nightmare, to be completely honest.
+So, I would advise you to use the parking that’s in the foot of the hill where the fortress is located.
 The address is ul.
 “Kraybrezhna” 43.

 - On foot

 If you are staying for a longer time in the city, the best way to reach Tsarevets is by walking.
-Thus, you will also see Veliko Tarnovo and enjoy its architecture form the Bulgarian Revival (18th – 19th century).
+Thus, you will also see Veliko Tarnovo and enjoy its architecture from the Bulgarian Revival Period (18th – 19th century).

 Admission to Tsarevets

 Although you can reach the fortress, admire it from the square in front, get a few pictures and hop on your car to your next adventure, I highly recommend visiting the fortress.
 You will learn a lot about the history of this place and Veliko Tarnovo and get some pretty amazing views of the city from the top of the hill.